fastlane/fastlane/ManualSteps.md

 ![assets/manual/Step12.png](assets/manual/Step12.png)

-#### Yes, you have to follow all those steps just to create a provisiong profile
+#### Yes, you have to follow all those steps to create a provisiong profile with its certificate